Methods

 First Nations populations

-The ABS 2016 Census base series B First Nations population projections were used to derive rates (ABS 2019).
-To calculate non-Indigenous estimates, the First Nations projections were subtracted from the total Australian estimated resident population data.
+The ABS 2021 Census based medium series Indigenous population projections were used to derive rates (ABS 2024).
+To calculate non-Indigenous estimates, the Indigenous projections was subtracted from the total Australian estimated resident population data.

-ACCD (Australian Consortium for Classification Development) 2018a.
-The International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Australian Modification (ICD-10-AM)–11th edition.
-Tabular list of diseases, and alphabetic index of diseases.
-Adelaide: Independent Hospital Pricing Authority.
+ACCD (Australian Consortium for Classification Development) (2022) The International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Australian Modification (ICD-10-AM) – 12th edition.
+Tabular list of diseases, and alphabetic index of diseases, Independent Hospital Pricing Authority, Adelaide.

-ACCD 2018b.
-The Australian Classification of Health Interventions (ACHI)–11th edition.
-Tabular list of interventions, and alphabetic index of interventions.
-Adelaide: Independent Hospital Pricing Authority.
+ACCD (2022a) The Australian Classification of Health Interventions (ACHI) – 12th edition.
+Tabular list of interventions, and alphabetic index of interventions, Independent Hospital Pricing Authority, Adelaide.

-IHACPA (Independent Health and Aged Care Pricing Authority) 2022.
-Emergency Department ICD-10-AM Principal Diagnosis Short List, accessed 30 November 2022.
+IHACPA (Independent Health and Aged Care Pricing Authority) (2022) Emergency Department ICD-10-AM Principal Diagnosis Short List, IHACPA, Australian Government, accessed 30 November 2022.

-WHO (World Health Organization) 2019.
-International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).
-Geneva: WHO.
+WHO (World Health Organization) (2019) International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10), WHO, Geneva.